On the cohomology of p-adic analytic spaces, II: The $C_{\rm st}$-conjecture: Filtered -modules

 In this chapter we study filtered $(\varphi,N,\sg_K)$-modules over $K$ or $C$ and their relations to the categories of almost $C$-representations and BC's.
 In particular, we introduce the notion of acyclic $(\phi,N,\G_K)$-modules as a generalization of weakly-admissible $(\phi,N,\G_K)$-modules.
 While the $(\phi,N,\G_K)$-modules $(H^i_{\rm HK}(X_C),H^i_{\rm dR}(X))$ coming from algebraic geometry tend to be weakly admissible those coming from overconvergent geometry tend to be only acyclic (as shown later in this paper).

 The results of this chapter will be crucial for the proofs of our results towards the $C_{\rm st}$-conjecture.
-In particular, Theorem~\ref{new-tate2} and its corollaries (resp.~Propositions\ref{baco3.7}) will be used to study the pro-\'etale-to-de Rham part of the $C_{\rm st}$-conjecture for varieties over $K$ (resp.~over $C$).
-The dichotomy of Proposition~\ref{pos5} will play a big role in the proof of the de Rham-to-pro-\'etale part of the $C_{\rm st}$-conjecture.
+In particular, Theorem~\ref{new-tate2} and its corollaries (resp.~Proposition~\ref{baco3.7}) will be used to study the pro-\'etale-to-de Rham part of the $C_{\rm st}$-conjecture for varieties over $K$ (resp.~over $C$).